camarokris/BambuOBSData/README.md

 You can then use `Text(GDI+)` objects in your OBS scene to pull the data from the files. when you create your `Text(GDI+)` object you will check the "Read from file" check box and then choose the file you want to read from.
 OBS will update the data from that file on screen everytime it changes.

 I included X1CFront.png in the assets folder so you can have a visual representation of the printer on stream and use the temp.png as temperature frames for the different readings.

+## Data Gathering

+For those interested you can run logMessage.py to get a log of EVERY message that passes through the printers MQTT broker.
+It will write every message to a file in the msgs directory and then use the parsejson.py script to parse every file in a directory and catalog ONLY the differences for each node.
+I used it to find the data that is logged to files today.